 Day 9, Saturday: ROYAL PALACES

 We visit then the Royal Palace whose walls are decorated with the symbols of the former kings of the Dahomey Kingdom.
-The Palace hosts a Museum and a temple built with a mixture of clay, gold dust and human blood.
+The Palace hosts a Museum and a temple built with a mixture of clay, gold dust, and human blood.
 The Kingdom of Dahomey maintained a permanent state of war in order for kings to capture prisoners and sell them as slaves.
 The royal army also included a female troop famous for its boldness and aggressive fighting spirit.
 Historians like to emphasize the “secular” aspect of the king’s rule however even though the king was considered neither a god nor a priest, on special occasions many human sacrifices were performed on the kings’ graves.
-The power was exercised in a rational way, easy to understand also for a European; proof is the fact that kings of France and of the Dahomey interchanged their turns as diplomatic representatives at the end of the XVIII century.
+The power was exercised in a rational way, easy to understand also for a European;

 Drive to the sea.

-In the morning we will take part to the Sunday ceremony of the Celestial Church good example of mixing voodoo and Christianity.
-We may meet the people, the priests, attend exorcism, prophesies, trances.
+In the morning we will take part in the Sunday ceremony of the Celestial Church good example of mixing voodoo and Christianity.
+We may meet the people, and the priests, and attend exorcisms, prophecies, and trances.

 Drive to Grand Popo.
 Tour in a small motorboat along the Mono river to discover tiny villages where the old way of extracting salt is still practiced.
-Our journey will lead us to a marvellous estuary, where the waters of the river and the ocean are meeting, giving birth to contrasting forces playing with each other… Crossing of the lagoons limited by small forests of mangroves… Along the coast the fishermen live in villages built out of branches of palm trees.
-In one of these villages we will attend to a Zangbeto ceremony.
-The Zangbeto mask is very tall and covered with coloured straw.
+Our journey will lead us to a marvelous estuary, where the waters of the river and the ocean are meeting, giving birth to contrasting forces playing with each other.
+Crossing of the lagoons is limited by small forests of mangroves.
+Along the coast, the fishermen live in villages built out of branches of palm trees.
+In one of these villages, we will attend a Zangbeto ceremony.
+The Zangbeto mask is very tall and covered with colored straw.
 It represents wild non-human spirits (the forces of nature and of the night that inhabited the Earth before human beings).
 The mask wearers belong to a secret society and keep their identity hidden as the non-initiated cannot know who they are.
 When Zangbeto comes out, it is a big important event for the village.
 Its performance guarantees protection against bad spirits and malicious people.
 The spinning movement of the mask symbolizes the spiritual cleaning of the village and Zangbeto also performs miracles to prove its powers.
 Drive back to your hotel.

 Day 11, Monday: THE DOOR OF NO RETUR: OUIDAH

-Rest of day at leisure at the beach.
+Rest of the day leisure at the beach.

 Day 12, Tuesday: ON STILTS

-The rest of day is available for the last shopping.
-Some day-use rooms will be available for a last shower before being transferred to the airport.
+The rest of the day is available for the last shopping.
+Some day-use rooms will be available for the last shower before being transferred to the airport.